Find Your Egg Donor

 Here is the list of criteria to consider as you find an egg donor…

-2. Has she donated too recently?
+4. Has she donated too recently (or not recently enough)?
 Be sure your egg donor hasn’t donated in the past 3 to 4 months.
 Ovarian reserve takes some time to replenish after a good donation.
 On the other hand, even a donor with a previous donation of 20+ eggs can have her fertility diminish over time.
 The best bet is to find a donor with a successful donation with many mature eggs retrieved in the past couple of years.

 Can a Friend or Family Member Donate for You?